Written by Remi Aubuchon

 After the increasing build-up of suspense during the last hour, this might initially come as a disappointing follow-up, but in fact it just doubles down on 24’s handling of its core themes this year, and its increasingly more embittered and darker version of Jack Bauer.

-That Lynne Kresge finds herself at the mercy of not only his temper, but Palmer’s as well just adds to the fraught emotional tone of the hour as we, the audience, know that she did everything she could and that it’s Eric Rayburn who was responsible for ensuring the CTU bombing went ahead without trouble.
+That Lynne Kresge finds herself at the mercy of not only the manipulations of Eric Rayburn but also Palmer’s temper just adds to the fraught emotional tone of the hour as we, the audience, know that she did everything she could and that it’s Eric Rayburn who was responsible for ensuring the CTU bombing went ahead without trouble.

-That Jack gets to Wald should be cause for celebration, but instead of the physical altercation you’d think we’d get, we get Jack having to go full Jack Torrance on a panic room and the hopes he can talk Wald around.
+That Jack gets to Wald should be cause for celebration, but instead of the physical altercation you’d think we’d get, Jack has to go full Jack Torrance on the impenetrable walls of a panic room and the hopes he can talk Wald around.

 On the other end of things, the wedding plot line involving Kate and Marie Warner and Marie’s marriage to Reza who is from the Middle East, does threaten to slow things down a tad and at this stage seems only to exist as sub-plot fodder.
 My only advice to anyone watching the series for the first time is to have faith here; this storyline does pay off and what is making for strangely enthralling viewing here isn’t merely the ‘is Reza a terrorist?’ question but more of how Kate is reacting to the situation.